+John F. Barrett(2)(4) 63 John F. Barrett was appointed a Director of Cintas in 2011 and is recommended as a Director nominee by the Nominating and Corporate Governance Committee.
+Mr. Barrett has been the Chairman, President and Chief Executive Officer of Western & Southern Financial Group, a Cincinnati-based diversified family of financial services companies, since 2002.
+Mr. Barrett is also a Director of Convergys Corporation.
+He served as a director of The Fifth Third Bancorp and its subsidiary, The Fifth Third Bank from 1988 to 2009, and The Andersons, Inc. from 1992 to 2008.
+The Board believes that Mr. Barrett's principal executive officer experience and service as a director of other publicly-traded companies, which have provided him with a deep understanding of business matters, his broad financial acumen and his status as an independent director, makes his service on the Board valuable to Cintas.

-Melanie W. Barstad 58 Melanie W. Barstad is being recommended as a Director of Cintas.
+Melanie W. Barstad(1)(2) 59 Melanie W. Barstad was elected a Director of Cintas in 2011.
 Ms. Barstad was with the Johnson & Johnson Family of Companies, a diversified global provider of consumer products, prescription medicines and medical devices, for 23 years, retiring in 2009 as President of Women's Health in the Medical Device and Diagnostics Division.
 She served as a management board member on numerous Johnson & Johnson operating company boards including Johnson & Johnson Health Care Systems, Ethicon Endo Surgery and Johnson & Johnson Medical from 1997 to 2009.
 Ms. Barstad also served as co-chair of the Johnson & Johnson Women's Leadership Initiative.
-The Board believes that Ms. Barstad's experience running complex, enterprise-wide global businesses as a line executive and as a management board member and her status as an independent director will make her service on the Board valuable to Cintas.
-Richard T. Farmer 76 Richard T. Farmer is the founder of Cintas.
+The Board believes that Ms. Barstad's experience running complex, enterprise-wide global businesses as a line executive and as a management board member and her status as an independent director makes her service on the Board valuable to Cintas.

+Richard T. Farmer 77

+Richard T. Farmer is the founder of Cintas and has served as Chairman Emeritus of the Board since 2009.
 He served as Chairman of the Board of Cintas and its predecessor companies from 1968 to 2009.
 Prior to the founding of Cintas, Mr. Farmer worked with his family owned company, which Cintas acquired in the early 1970s.
 Prior to August 1, 1995, Mr. Farmer also served as Cintas' Chief Executive Officer.
-The Board believes that Mr. Farmer, as the founder of Cintas, possesses unparalleled experience in, and insight into, all aspects of Cintas' business, which he is able to contribute to the Board through his position as Chairman Emeritus of the Board of Directors.
-Scott D. Farmer (3) 52 Scott D. Farmer joined Cintas in 1981.
+The Board believes that Mr. Farmer, as the founder of Cintas, possesses unparalleled experience in, and insight into, all aspects of Cintas' business, which he is able to contribute to the Board through his position as Chairman Emeritus of the Board.

+Scott D. Farmer(3) 53

+Scott D. Farmer joined Cintas in 1981.
 He has held the positions of Vice President - National Account Division, Vice President - Marketing and Merchandising, Rental Division Group Vice President and Chief Operating Officer.
-In 1994, he was elected to the Board of Directors.
+In 1994, he was elected to the Board.
 He was elected Chief Executive Officer in July 2003.
-The Board believes that Mr. Farmer's breadth of knowledge and experience in the areas of marketing, business development and corporate strategy, as well as his familiarity with all aspects of Cintas' business, render his service on the Board extremely beneficial to Cintas.
-James J. Johnson (1)(2)(4) 64 James J. Johnson was elected a Director of Cintas in 2009.
+The Board believes that Mr. Farmer's breadth of knowledge and experience in the areas of marketing, business development and corporate strategy, as well as his familiarity with all aspects of Cintas' business, renders his service on the Board extremely beneficial to Cintas.

+James J. Johnson(2)(4) 65 James J. Johnson was elected a Director of Cintas in 2009.
 Mr. Johnson was with the Procter & Gamble Company, a manufacturer and marketer of consumer products, for 35 years, retiring in June 2008 as Chief Legal Officer.
-He is also a Director of the Medical Center Fund of Cincinnati.
-The Board believes that Mr. Johnson's experience with the myriad of legal issues surrounding a publicly-traded company and his status as an independent director render his service on the Board invaluable to Cintas.
+The Board believes that Mr. Johnson's experience with the myriad of legal issues surrounding a publicly-traded company and his status as an independent director renders his service on the Board invaluable to Cintas.